lrfinotti/cybr201_book/02-Python.md

 * `def` is the keyword that tell Python we are *defining* a function;
 * `square` is the name of the function we chose (it has the same requirements as variable names);
-* inside the parentheses after the name come the parameter(s), i.e., the inputs of the function, in this case only `x`;
+* inside the parentheses after the name comes the parameter, or parameters, i.e., the inputs of the function, in this case only `x`;
 * indented comes the code that runs when the function is called;
 * `return` gives the value that will be returned by the function, i.e., the output.